 Kari is thrilled to be a part of Bay Area Children’s Theatre as their Business Manager.
 Her daughter Christine was the test subject for the first show that BACT produced back in 2003.
 Kari has a diverse working background, which serves her well as a business manager in the theatre world.
 She was most recently the Marketing/Events Coordinator for a local private school.
 Kari also worked as the Outreach Coordinator at Children’s Fairyland.
 Her first job out of college was working for Kaiser Permanente’s Educational Theatre Programs which is where she met the amazing group of people that started Bay Area Children’s Theatre.
 Kari received her BA in Speech Communication with a concentration in Voice and Performance from San Francisco State University.

 Austin joined Bay Area Children's Theatre in 2009 as a box office representative and is thrilled to continue on as the Patron Services Manager.
 He writes, performs, and teaches classes all around the Bay Area.
+For the Bay Area Children's Theatre main stage, Austin wrote and composed The Day the Crayons Quit - the Musical, and wrote Rudolph the Ugly Duckling.
+He was also the author and composer The Gold Rush Musical, Labcoats and Scapegoats: A Science Musicalamity, and Rock the Block: A Walk 'n' Roll Musical–all of which toured to schools throughout the Bay Area.
 He is in a bluegrass band.
 He is learning to juggle.
 He graduated from Stanford with a BA in Human Biology.